carpentries/instructor-training/episodes/08-motivation.md

 ### First, Do No Harm!

 When learning a skill, we develop more than expert awareness gaps -- we also develop Opinions about tools and methods, and sometimes base a professional identity around displaying technical expertise.
-Technical boasts, digs, and other showy moves can score points in conversation with fellow experts, but these present serious hazards in the classroom!
+Technical boasts, insults, and other showy moves can score points in conversation with fellow experts, but these present serious hazards in the classroom!
 Here are a few **things you should not do in your workshop:**

 *   **Talk contemptuously or with scorn about any tool or practice**, or the people who use them.
 Regardless of